 What Happens to Your OneDrive Files When You Cancel Microsoft 365?

 Cancel Microsoft 365 and your OneDrive files do not disappear immediately — but the clock starts ticking.
-Here is exactly what happens to your files, your storage, and your accessaccess, and what you need to do before you cancel.
+Here is exactly what happens to your files, your storage, and your access, and what you need to do before you cancel.

 OneDrive reverts to 5GB free tier after Microsoft 365 cancellation